List of Marvel Comics characters: P: Pulse

-Mystique and Augustus make their way back to the Xavier Institute and Mystique announces she is joining the X-Men after what happened last time—before making it very clear that she is going to set Augustus up with Rogue.
-In a moment alone, Augustus and Rogue sit down in a tree to talk to one another.
-At first, Rogue is defensive and declares that no matter what her "crazy mother" told Augustus, she and Gambit are happy together.
-She explains that they, of course, have their problems, and Augustus replies that he doesn't have problems.
-Continuing on, Augustus says that Mystique wants Rogue to be happy.
-Rogue replies that she isn't, and explains her power to him.
-He tells her not to worry about it and his eyes begin to glow.
-Rogue looks down at his hand and notices that nothing has happened to him; she asks how long his hand has been there without anything happening.
-He replies, "Don't worry about that, either."

 Outside of Apocalypse's temple, Mystique suggests that they use Pulse to neutralize Apocalypse; the X-Men argue over the idea.
 Rogue interrupts, stating that they should ask Augustus if he can do this to Apocalypse.
 He smiles coyly and replies that he "doesn't know."
 Later in the issue, Gambit is revealed to be the new Horseman of Death.
 In his time as a Horseman, Gambit twice attempted to kill Rogue so as to break his ties to his former life.
-Both times, Pulse was able to save Rogue by neutralizing Gambit's powers and physically overcoming him.
-Afterwards, Pulse attempted to woo Rogue; at first, Rogue seemed somewhat accepting of the idea, but once Pulse made a comment about Gambit, Rogue rejected him, stating that she "never [wants] to worry about romance again."
-As Rogue left, Mystique commented on his poor timing.
-Pulse told her to go away, and his current status is unclear.
-Since Decimation he was one of the few mutants to retain his powers and was forcibly relocated to the mutant camp for the 198.
+Both times, Pulse saves Rogue by neutralizing Gambit's powers and physically overcoming him.
+Following the events of Decimation, Augustus he was one of the few mutants to retain his powers and was forcibly relocated to a mutant camp housing the 198 remaining mutants.

 Augustus produces a disruptive pulse from his eyes which can disable systems and people, including mutant and non-mutant powers, and scramble electronic systems.
 His power also creates a masking effect that shields his mind from psychics.